 However, this insulin is less effective when it comes to removing the glucose from your bloodstream, which can only mean one thing: your blood sugar levels remain high.

-This condition is known as insulins resistance, and most often represents a stepping stone towards developing diabetes.
+This condition is known as insulin resistance and most often represents a stepping stone toward developing diabetes.
 (1)

 In case you discover you have prediabetes, you are by no means alone.
 As a matter of fact, certain statistics estimated that 84.1 million people over the age of 18 had this condition.